digitaltrails/vdu_controls/README.md

    ```

 > [!NOTE]
-> Please note the first two options only install ``vdu-controls`` for the current user.
+> The first two options above, only install ``vdu-controls`` for the current user.
 The script and desktop-file
-> installed for a single user could be modified and copied into /usr or /usr/local hierarchies should you
+> installed for a single user could be modified and copied into /usr or /usr/local hierarchies.
-> wish to do so.
-If using the first two options, you might want to follow up by manually downloading
+> If using the first two options, you might want to follow up by manually downloading
 > some of the other items such as the [starter set of icons](icons) for use when creating Presets.

 Executing the program